irupawala/Projects/Twitter Sentiments Analysis/README.md

 <img src="https://www.thehumancapitalhub.com/images/uploads_articles/64814-shutterstock_1073953772.jpg" width="400" height="300"/>
 </p>

-In this project, we are going to focus on the following objectives:
+In this project, Emphasis has been on following objectives:

 * Apply python libraries to import and visualize datasets
 * Perform exploratory data analysis and plot word-cloud